Purdue University Global: Campus and learning site locations

+Purdue University Global operates primarily online.
+The university's main office is located in West Lafayette, Indiana.
+Residents of Indiana are offered discounted tuition and Purdue employees and their families are offered free tuition.

+Organization and Administration

-Academic relationships within Purdue System
+Academic relationship to the Purdue University System

-Purdue Global operates as a separately accredited institution within the Purdue University system, is the only institution in the system operating as a public-benefit corporation, and the only in which 12.5% of operating revenue are redirected to its prior for-profit owner Graham Holdings Company.
+Purdue Global operates as a separately accredited institution within the Purdue University system, is the only institution in the system operating as a public-benefit corporation, and the only in which 12.5-13 percent of operating revenue are redirected to its prior for-profit owner Graham Holdings Company.

 Each campus of the Purdue University system has its own accreditation, leadership, faculty, programs, and admissions policies.
 As a result, transfers between the campuses are highly limited.
-Purdue Global is classified by the U.S. Department of Education as a four-year public university but it does not receive state tax dollars due to its benefit corporation status, and it is exempt from some of the public records disclosure requirements of public universities in Indiana.
+Purdue Global is classified by the U.S. Department of Education as a four-year public university but it does not receive state tax dollars due to its public benefit corporation status, and it is exempt from some of the public records disclosure requirements of public universities in Indiana.
 According to the 2017 law that enabled Purdue or any other Indiana university to create an affiliated education institution, it still must report financial, academic and student success data to Indiana regulators, and any decisions made by the traditional side of Purdue or emails received by Purdue's administration remain eligible to the open records law, even if they pertain to Purdue Global.

-With the exception of Purdue Global, all degrees from all Purdue University campuses and Purdue degree programs offered through Indiana University – Purdue University Indianapolis and Purdue Polytechnic Institute share a similar diploma bearing the name of the institution granting the degree and the city in which it is given.
+With the exception of Purdue Global, all degrees from all Purdue University campuses and Purdue degree programs offered through Indiana University – Purdue University Indianapolis (now named Purdue University in Indianapolis) and Purdue Polytechnic Institute share a similar diploma bearing the name of the institution granting the degree and the city in which it is given.
 Purdue Global graduates receive a diploma that uses the name "Purdue University Global" instead of the system name, and bears the Purdue Global logo in place of the Purdue University seal.
 Purdue University and Purdue University Global share the same alumni association.

 In July 2019, Purdue Polytechnic Institute announced it had received a $12 million grant from the US Department of Labor to enable 5,000 students to go through a cybersecurity apprenticeship program over the next four years.
 The Polytechnic Institute will partner with Purdue Global to offer online instruction nationwide for "nontraditional students" seeking work in the cybersecurity industry.